A kind of Salvation different than what they expected

 In holiness and righteousness before him, all the days of our life.
 (Luke 1:68-75)

-Jesus came to bring them the message of life rather than salvation from their enemies.
+Jesus came to bring them the message of life in the age to come rather than salvation from their enemies.
 He came to teach them the way to obtain “everlasting life”.
 This is the kind of salvation that would be “lasting unto the age of the ages” as the expression is literally translated.

 But the enemy Jesus came to save them from was not Rome, as we see from the history that was left to us.
 Jesus said that his kingdom wasn’t from this world.
-The real enemy Jesus came to deliver them from was the god of this world and their own sinful selves — and I might add the bondage to a law that was not written by God, but traditions of men.
+The real enemy Jesus came to deliver them from was their own sinful selves — and I might add the bondage to a law that was not written by God, but traditions of men.

 Why people believe the way they do